LostZerglings/PowerSharp/README.md

 When trying to code with powershell you will need the System.Management.Automation reference.

 ### What it covers
-Ping Script:
+Ping Script:<br />
 Demonstrates how to run a simple command using the AddScript command and access the base result to return the entire output

-GetAdUser Script:
+GetAdUser Script:<br />
-Shows how to run an active directory script and return a specific value instead of the entire script output
+Shows how to use the AddCommand and AddArgument commands and run an active directory script and return a specific value instead of the entire script output

-GetFileLength Script:
+GetFileLength Script:<br />
-Shows how to return multiple specified values from a script run against the local machine
+Shows how to run another AddScript command but return multiple specified values from a script run against the local machine

 ### How The Code Works